On the interlace polynomials: Introduction

 Although our discussion is focused on 4-regular graphs, we should certainly mention that Kotzig's theorem extends to arbitrary Eulerian graphs; see Fleischner's books \cite{F1, F2} for an account of the general theory.

-The second cornerstone of the circuit theory of 4-regular graphs is the \textit{interlacement graph} $\mathcal{I}(F,C)$ of a 4-regular graph with respect to an\ Euler system $C$. $\mathcal{I}(F,C)$ has the same vertices as $F$, and $v\neq w\in V(F)$ are adjacent in $\mathcal{I}(F,C)$ if and only if they are \textit{interlaced} with respect to $C$, i.e., they appear in the order $v...w...v...w$ on one of the circuits of $C$.
+The second cornerstone of the circuit theory of 4-regular graphs is the \textit{interlacement graph} $\mathcal{I}(F,C)$ of a 4-regular graph with respect to an\ Euler system $C$. $\mathcal{I}(F,C)$ is the simple graph with the same vertices as $F$, in which two vertices $v$ and $w$ are neighbors if and only if they are \textit{interlaced} with respect to $C$, i.e., they appear in the order $v...w...v...w$ on one of the circuits of $C$.
 The graphs that arise as interlacement graphs are called \textit{circle graphs}.
 (This definition is usually restricted to Euler circuits of connected 4-regular graphs, but the restriction would be inconvenient here because there are natural ways to recursively simplify 4-regular graphs, which sometimes disconnect them.)
-This construction was discussed by Bouchet \cite{Bold} and Read and Rosenstiehl \cite{RR}, who observed that the relationship between $\mathcal{I}(F,C)$ and $\mathcal{I}(F,C\ast v)$ is described by \textit{simple local complementation} at $v$: if $v\neq x\neq y\neq v$ and $x,y$ are both neighbors of $v$ in $F$ then they are adjacent in $\mathcal{I}(F,C\ast v)$ if and only if they are not adjacent in $\mathcal{I}(F,C)$.
+This construction was discussed by Bouchet \cite{Bold} and Read and Rosenstiehl \cite{RR}, who observed that the relationship between $\mathcal{I}(F,C)$ and $\mathcal{I}(F,C\ast v)$ is described by \textit{simple local complementation} at $v$: if $v\neq x\neq y\neq v$ and $x,y$ are both neighbors of $v$ in $F$ then $x$ and $y$ are adjacent in $\mathcal{I}(F,C\ast v)$ if and only if they are not adjacent in $\mathcal{I}(F,C)$.
 Later, Bouchet introduced isotropic systems to study circle graphs and the equivalence relation on arbitrary graphs generated by simple local complementations \cite{Bi1, Bec, Bi2, Bco}.

 By the way, we use the term \textit{simple local complementation} to distinguish this operation from the one that Arratia, Bollob\'{a}s and Sorkin called \textit{local complementation} in \cite{A1, A2, A}; that operation also includes loop-toggling at neighbors of $v$.